ceedee666/systems-integration/lab/mini-erp.md

-# Running the Mini-ERP
+# Running the ERP system

-In this lab, you will install and run a Mini-ERP system built using SAP CAP (Cloud Application Programming).
+In this lab, you will install and run a small ERP system built using SAP CAP (Cloud Application Programming).
 By the end of this exercise, you should have the system running locally or in SAP Business Technology Platform (BTP), with a basic understanding of how it operates.